atlashruggin.com

 Designated as a UNESCO Heritage Site in 1993, the city has experienced continuous occupation dating back to the 10th millennium BC.

-From the complex of cave habitations, to the medieval city clinging on to the edge of the canyon, Matera is an unbelievably unique setting that to been seen in person to truly appreciate it.
+From the complex of cave habitations to the medieval city clinging on to the edge of the canyon, Matera is an unbelievably unique setting that must be seen in person to truly appreciate it.

 The Importance of the Geography

 The Gravina river flows below the gorge that houses Matera’s historic cave dwellings.
-The river is also the dividing line between two southern regions of Italy, Basilicata and Puglia (Apulia).
-The canyon, and rising limestone cliffs, are incredible to hike, especially seeing numerous cave openings throughout.
+The river also forms the dividing line between two southern regions of Italy, Basilicata and Puglia (Apulia).
+The canyon, with its rising limestone cliffs, is incredible to hike, especially while spotting numerous cave openings throughout.

-In medieval times, the canyon was used as a position of defense.
-Positioned on the edge of the canyon, the medieval portion of the city at that time was not visible from the western approach.
+In medieval times, the canyon provided a natural defensive position.
+Positioned on the edge of the canyon, the medieval portion of the city was not visible from the western approach.

-The Stassi (Rocks): The two settlement districts (Barisano and Caveoso) that scale down from the top of the hill and burrow into the sheer rock faces.
-The settlements consist of approximately twelve levels, and are connected by a network of paths, stairways, and courtyards.
+The Sassi (Rocks): The two settlement districts (Barisano and Caveoso) that descend from the top of the hill and burrow into the sheer rock faces.
+The settlements consist of approximately twelve levels, interconnected by a network of paths, stairways, and courtyards.

 The Civita: The top of the hill, or central high ground, which supports the city’s cathedral and administrative buildings.

-The Piano: In the 16th century, public life moved outside the walls to the Piazza Sedile in the open plain to the west, with elite residences following shortly thereafter.
+The Piano: In the 16th century, public life shifted outside the walls to the Piazza Sedile in the open plain to the west, with elite residences following shortly thereafter.

 Change that Needed to Happen

-Extreme poverty and horrific living conditions forced the Italian government to step in and forcefully relocate people out of areas in and around Matera’s Stassi in the 1950s, specifically the caves.
+Extreme poverty and horrific living conditions forced the Italian government to intervene and forcibly relocate people from areas in and around Matera’s Sassi in the 1950s, specifically the cave dwellings.

-Even though a large portion of the population was moved out, some remained, making Matera one of the few places in the world where people can boast to be still living in the same houses of their ancestors, for thousands of years.
+Even though a large portion of the population was displaced, some remained, making Matera one of the few places in the world where people can claim to have lived in the same houses as their ancestors for thousands of years.

-Upon entering Matera, before we reached the Stassi, we came across a street market that was quite festive being that it was only a few weeks until Christmas.
-We were excited to do some holiday shopping as well, and along with various types of biscotti, and other snacks, we came across the torrone guys (Italian nougat), and we were sold!
+Upon entering Matera, before we reached the Sassi, we came across a street market that was quite festive, as it was only a few weeks until Christmas.
+We were excited to do some holiday shopping as well, and along with various types of biscotti and other snacks, we came across the torrone guys (Italian nougat), and we were sold!

 The Perfect Setting for James Bond

 If you recognize a lot of the scenery from the photos of Matera, it’s because numerous movies have been filmed there.
-Mel Gibson used it for the Passion of Christ in 2004, and the recent Wonder Woman shot there as well.
+Mel Gibson used it for The Passion of the Christ in 2004, and the recent Wonder Woman shot there as well.
 The remake of Ben-Hur in 2016, and Mary Magdalene in 2019, all used the ancient city to film various scenes.
 But the recent James Bond film, No Time To Die, takes the cake.
-The scene to kick off the film is not only loaded with awesome stunts and incredible cinematography, but it also showcases Matera’s dramatic and varied levels and landscapes, which makes for a fantastic opening scene.
+The scene to kick off the film is not only loaded with awesome stunts and incredible cinematography, but it also showcases Matera’s dramatic and varied levels and landscapes, making for a fantastic opening sequence.

 Searching For Long Lost Relatives at a Castle In Zoagli